 In one of the unforgettable milestones of my career, Duo Noire received an enthusiastic standing ovation at the world’s most renowned classical guitar festival.
 The whole week was an absolute joy and the convention is run by some brilliant and kind people.
 I was able to see a lot of phenomenal playing and got to judge the international concert artist competition.
 I’m still beaming from the social outings with colleagues after such awful years of the pandemic.

 One of the most intense projects I’ve ever done, this 25 minute collection is based on 14 of over 500 melodies I studied in order to choose the best material for guitar compositions.
-The collection spans the full range of beginner (akin to Suzuki book 1) to advanced (Villa-Lobos preludes) and every piece is based on melodies from enslaved or recently emancipated African-Americans.
-Commissioned by Cleveland Classical Guitar Society, these works feature trio ensemble arrangements of the simplest solo pieces, as well as both simplified and advanced versions of many etudes so that teachers can choose the appropriate level for their students.
+The collection spans the full range of beginner (akin to Suzuki book 1) to advanced (akin to Villa-Lobos preludes) and every piece is based on melodies from enslaved or recently emancipated African-Americans.
+Commissioned by Cleveland Classical Guitar Society, these works feature trio ensemble versions of the simplest solo pieces, as well as both simplified and advanced versions of many etudes so that teachers can choose the appropriate level for their students.